unoplatform/uno.extensions/doc/Reference/Markup/StaticAndThemeResources.md

 Using Static or Theme Resources is built on top of the `IDependencyPropertyBuilder<T>`.
 This allows the greatest degree of flexibility and extensibility.

 To get started let's assume that we have a string resource called `AppTitle` in our `ResourceDictionary`.
-This could be either on the element itself, somewhere within the Visual Tree or even within the `Application.Resources`.
-In this case we might provide the value like:
+This could be either on the element itself, somewhere within the Visual Tree, or even within the `Application.Resources`.
+In this case, we might provide the value like:

 ```csharp
 new TextBlock()